Pneumatic Conveying System Manufacturer

 If you want to move sensitive or fragile products, dense phase conveying systems are ideal.

-You can use these systems to handle and transfer products at lower velocities, which helps prevent impact damage to the product.
-Dense phase systems use pulses of air to push the product through, followed by another pulse of both the air and product.
+You can use these systems to handle and transfer products at lower velocities, which helps prevent impact damage.
+Dense-phase systems use pulses of air to push the product through, followed by a pulse of both air and product.

-Unlike lean phase systems, dense phase systems require more precise calculations for designs and proper timing.
-The overall density, size of the particles, and the run or length will help determine the ratio of air to product when using these systems.
+Unlike lean-phase systems, dense-phase systems require more precise calculations for design and proper timing.
+The overall density, particle size, and run length will help determine the air-to-product ratio when using these systems.

 Some common applications for dense phase systems include: